 Calibrate, check, and adjust thermostats to accurately heat and cool different building zones.
 Consider the optimum temperature ranges needed for patients and staff.
 People are fairly tolerant of heat changes up to two or three degrees Celsius.
 It could be that having a policy of setting programmable thermostat levels to mirror more closely the outside temperatures will not have any negative impact but will deliver savings.

 Regular checks on air filters will ensure that the HVAC system is working to maximum efficiency.
 Clogged filters strain the equipment, which consumes more power while failing to prevent dust build-up on motors and fan blades.
 Regular change extends the life of your equipment at a lower cost.
 Increase the filter cross-sectional area (angled filter bags, pleated filters) to provide more energy-efficient filtration

 12. Turn off electrical equipment

 Good energy management means turning off a range of electrical equipment when not in use.
 This includes computers, media systems, and exercise machines that generate heat, putting more demands on your HVAC.
 This will also bring the added bonus of lowering energy costs.

 Another option when planning an HVAC upgrade is to assess the benefits of Variable Refrigerant Flow (VRF).
 This can be a relatively simple option that offers individually controlled zones in a building for maximum energy efficiency with lower maintenance costs.

 VRF operates with variable speed compressors while also reducing or eliminating ductwork, and cutting the cost of piping, pumps, and fans.

 Manage equipment more effectively by installing control interlocks that turn off HVAC system pumps when no output is needed.

-Employees can feel more positive and empowered through education initiatives showing how they can make a big difference simply by acting to turn off equipment, lights and so on when not needed, as well as checking thermostats, for example.
+Employees can feel more positive and empowered through education initiatives.
+These should be highlight how they can make a big difference simply by turning off equipment, lights, and other electrical appliances when not in use, as well as checking thermostats, for example.